The Top 10 Lease Terms You Should Have When Renting

 - If the property has rent control

-The proper terminology depends on the state you live in and local laws, but generally:
+The proper real estate terminology depends on the state and local laws, but generally:

-- A standard lease is for longer periods of time (typically six months or a year)
+- A standard lease is for more extended periods (six months or one year)

 - What constitutes normal wear and tear vs. real damage

-Spell out exactly when and under what conditions the landlord can enter the tenant's unit.
-State law regulates how and when a landlord can enter a tenant's property, so be sure your lease terms comply with state law.
-Most require proper notice in writing, at least 24 hours in advance.
+Identify when and under what conditions the landlord can enter the tenant's rental unit.
+Be sure your lease terms comply with state law.
+Most state laws require proper written notice at least one day in advance.

 6. Maintenance and Repairs